Continuous-variable quantum sensing of a dissipative reservoir: Results

-Moreover, we observe that the dynamics of QFI can exhibit an oscillating behavior, say, the blue dashed line in Fig.~\ref{fig:fig2} (b), which shall result in multiple local maximums.
+Moreover, we observe that the dynamics of QFI can exhibit an oscillating behavior, e.g., the blue dashed line in Fig.~\ref{fig:fig2} (b), which will result in multiple local maxima.
 This behavior is different from the previous result~\cite{PhysRevA.97.012125} in which there exists one single peak.
 Such a result was also reported in Refs.~\cite{PhysRevResearch.3.043039,PhysRevA.102.032607} and may be linked to the exchange of information between the thermal reservoir and the probe.
+The reversed information flow from the reservoir back to the probe is commonly regarded as evidence of non-Markovianity.